feedhenry-templates/helloworld-cloud/README.md

 # FeedHenry Hello World MBaaS Server

-This is a blank 'hello world' FeedHenry MBaaS.
+This is a blank 'push hello world' FeedHenry MBaaS.
 Use it as a starting point for building your APIs.
+It supports CRUD operations on Categories that are used in the console and the mobile app as publish/subscribe for the push notifications of interest.

-# Group Hello World API
+# Group Push Hello World API

-# hello [/hello]
+# category [/category]

-'Hello world' endpoint.
+'api' endpoint.

-## hello [POST]
+## category [GET]

-'Hello world' endpoint.
+'Category' endpoint.

 + Request (application/json)

++ Response 200 (application/json)
     + Body
             {
-              "hello": "world"
+              "status": "ok"
+              "data": ["category1", "category2"]
             }

+## category [POST]

++ Request (application/json)
+    + Body
+        {
+            "name": "new category name"
+        }

 + Response 200 (application/json)
     + Body
             {
-              "msg": "Hello world"
+                "status": "ok"
+                "message": <entity>
             }

+## category/:name [DELETE]